Sanova-puheterapiasovellus/sanova-puheterapiasovellus.github.io/README.md

 ## Site Deployment

-GitHub actions is configured to publish the main branch to [here using GitHub Pages][public].
+GitHub actions is configured to publish the main branch to GitHub Pages.

 ## License Terms